eiabea/tempea-api/README.md

   </a>
 </p>

-3. Click on "Enable APIs and Services"
+3. Click "Enable APIs and Services"

 4. Search for "Google Calendar API" and enable it

 5. In the side menu click on "IAM & admin" - "Service accounts"

-6. Create a new Service account (leave optional fields empty)
+6. Create a new service account (leave optional fields empty)

-7. Create a new JSON key for the created service account
+7. Create a new JSON key for your service account

 Service json file (example)